resolang/reso/ARCHITECTURE.md

 ARCHITECTURE and RESO CONCEPTS
 ===

+TODO: This needs to be redone.

+- Pixels/characters --> Resels
+- Resels --> Regions, with Resel classes and indices
+- ResoCircuit, with a graph of Resel nodes (regions)

+---

 Reso is a toy for simulating logic circuits defined by pixel art.
 It does so by compiling regions of pixels into their corresponding logical elements, and compiling a logic graph from adjacent regions of pixels.
 The major inspiration is Minecraft's redstone and esolangs like Piet.

 # Summary